-From 1991, Roger Benedict was Principal Viola of the Philharmonia Orchestra, London, and from 2002, Principal Viola of the Sydney Symphony Orchestra and Artistic Director of the Fellowship Program.
-He also holds the positions of Chief Conductor and Senior Lecturer in viola at the Sydney Conservatorium of Music, where he is an Associate Professor.
+From 1991, Roger Benedict was Principal Viola of the Philharmonia Orchestra, London, and from 2002-2020 held the same position in the Sydney Symphony Orchestra.
+Roger has been Artistic Director of the Sydney Symphony Fellowship Program since 2002.
+He also holds the positions of Chief Conductor and Head of Viola Sydney Conservatorium of Music, where he is an Associate Professor.

 A frequent guest conductor with the Sydney Symphony Orchestra, Roger has conducted the Orchestra at the Sydney Opera House, City Recital Hall and in regional centres.
 He has also conducted the Adelaide Symphony Orchestra, the Auckland Philharmonia, and the Southbank Sinfonia (UK), amongst others.